 Cremation Posture (Variant)

 This is an alternate form of the standard Cremation posture shown above, with the exact same story attached.
-It also usually has a Maha Kassapa statue paying respect at the Buddha’s feet.
+It also often has a Maha Kassapa statue paying respect at the Buddha’s feet.
 The arms can lie either on the side of the body or on the chest.

 • Thai name: ปางถวายพระเพลิง / Bang Taway Pra Ploeng